-Accessibility is critic if it is not easy to access or use, it will be forgotten or not used.
+Accessibility is critical if it is not easy to access or use, it will be forgotten or not used.

-Reviewing and continual improvement of the checklist is important to increase effectiveness and increase efficiency.
+Reviewing and continual improvement of the checklist are important to increase effectiveness and increase efficiency.

 A good checklist increases efficiency and, consequently, productivity.
 Hence, you have to make sure that you get the correct one.
 Depending on the situation, it might take more than one list.
 Therefore, learn how different types of checklist cater to your requirements.